 Justification for AI Award Phase

-It is widely acknowledged that there are large inefficiencies and waste in healthcare.
-Much of this is exacerbated by the paucity of good information about the real usability, efficacy and sustainability of the products and services used.
+Inefficiencies and waste in healthcare are widely acknowledged.
+This is exacerbated by the paucity of good information about the real usability, efficacy and sustainability of these products and services.

-Malue's intention is to reverse the lack of information by collecting healthcare workers, and patients experience of products and services, analysing these and feeding back recommendations, analyses and advice to enable choices to be made that are more sustainable, usable and applicable.
+Malue intends to reverse the lack of information by collecting healthcare workers’ and patients’ experience of products and services, analysing these, and providing recommendations to enable more sustainable and appropriate choices.

 Providing this feedback enables those in healthcare to be proactive in improving both the targeting of spending and overall patient outcomes by choosing, or at least influencing the future choice of, the best product for the circumstances.

-By collecting the real life experience of products and services as close as possible to the point of use Malue will be able to form a powerful collection of detailed data from which Artificial Intelligence algorithms will be able to be used to make recommendations about the optimum product or service based on the ambient conditions of, for example, a proposed procedure.
+By collecting the real-life experience of products and services close to the point of use Malue will create a powerful collection of detailed data from which Artificial Intelligence algorithms will be used to make recommendations about the optimum product or service based on the ambient conditions of, for example, a proposed procedure.

-The purpose of the proposed project is to build on the investigations that have been undertaken over the past months, by the founding team, in the form of literature analysis, interviews with many healthcare professionals both clinical and in management and the results of a series of six structured Focus Groups involving healthcare professionals, management, patients and the public.
-This initial phase has enabled Malue to construct a proposed design for an IT platform for collecting experiential data using mobile, web and desktop applications, analysing the data using AI algorithms and presenting it back to these contributors in a useful form.
+The purpose of the proposed project is to build on the investigations that have been undertaken in the form of literature analyses, interviews with healthcare professionals, both clinical and management and the results of six structured Focus Groups involving healthcare professionals, management and patients.
+This initial phase has enabled Malue to construct a proposed design for a platform collecting experiential data using mobile, web and desktop applications, analysing the data using AI recommendation algorithms and presenting it back to these contributors.

-The projected outcome of this project would be:
+The projected outcome of this project will be:

-A validation of the Malue premise: that experiential data collected from healthcare professionals and patients can be used to usefully contribute to influencing better choices of products and services.
+validation of the Malue premise: that experiential data collected from healthcare professionals and patients can be used to contribute to influencing better choices.

-Refined and validated AI models to be used for future recommendations and analyses.
+refined and validated AI models to be used for recommendations and analyses.

-A beta, ready for piloting to a wider NHS audience, version of the Malue platform.
+a version of the Malue platform, ready for piloting to a wider NHS audience.

-Substantial quantitative analysis of the data collected
+substantial quantitative analysis of the data collected